 Although the Scientific Reports study says this theory is “plausible,” its findings indicate that the roots of Botox’s potential depression-fighting effects are more complicated.

-The Scientific Reports article analyzed more than 45,000 clinical reports of adverse events resulting from Botox that was injected — not only for cosmetic use — but also to help treat issues such as migraines, excessive sweating, neck pain, excessive drooling, involuntary blinking, limb spasms, or spasticity, and for bladder disorders.
+The Scientific Reports article analysed more than 45,000 clinical reports of adverse events resulting from Botox that was injected — not only for cosmetic use — but also to help treat issues such as migraines, excessive sweating, neck pain, excessive drooling, involuntary blinking, limb spasms, or spasticity, and for bladder disorders.
 The data was pulled from the U.S. Food and Drug Administration's Adverse Event Reporting System.

 Researchers separated patients into eight individual groups based on which medical condition they turned to the drug for.
 Patients in each of these eight categories were divided into subgroups: one who received Botox and one who did not.